fatemehMirabdollahi/to-do_frontEnd/README.md

 ### Prerequisites

-This is thie list things you need to use and how to install them.
+This is the list of things you need to use and how to install them.
     <br />

 * npm